joshHug/LeidenITP/labs/lab7.md

 In this exercise, you will learn how to do basic functionality of numpy (numerical python).
 There are a lot of functions in the numpy library, here we will focus on the absolute basics.
 Each function in this exercise will have a numpy function that does the work for you or there is a specific bracket notation `[]` that you can use.

 Often the joke is made that coding is just good googling.
-This is rather true in the sentence that often programmers do not know all code by hard but they know when they see a solution for their problem.
-To get more familiar with searching online for solution.
-We want you to find the solution online for this exercise.
+This is rather true, in the sentence that often programmers do not know all code by hard, but they know when they see a solution for their problem and how to find it.
+To get more familiar with searching online for solutions, we want you to find the solution online for this exercise.
 Keep in mind that the answer should be short.

 Also, if you are more experienced with coding, python and more specific numpy.
 This exercise can be a bit bland, so feel free to skip it.
 This also is the case for exercise 4.